Are There More Car Accidents in Summer or Winter?

 Call an Experienced Car Accident Lawyer

 If you were injured in a summer car accident, you are likely to face an uphill battle.
-Mounting medical bills, missed time from work, and more has the potential to add more stress to an already stressful situation.
+Mounting medical bills, missed time from work, and more have the potential to add more stress to an already stressful situation.
 At The Law Offices of Daniel Kim, our detailed and compassionate legal team can help you through this difficult time and provide clarity.

 Our car accident lawyer in Orange County has successfully recovered over $300 million dollars in settlements for clients injured in car accidents due to someone else’s negligence.
 Our firm does not collect any upfront legal fees unless and until we win your case.
 Call us at (800) 719-997 for a free case evaluation, and have a happy and safe summer!